 10. Chipirones Fritos

-Chipirones fritos refers to a Spanish tapas dish of battered and deep-fried baby squid or small cuttlefish.
+Chipirones fritos may not be as well-known as gambas al ajillo but they’re equally delicious.
+It refers to a Spanish tapas dish of battered and deep-fried baby squid or small cuttlefish.
 They’re served with a wedge of lemon and are especially popular in the southern regions of Spain.

 Mejillones is the Spanish word for mussels.
 It’s a popular ingredient for tapas and can be prepared in a number of ways, like mejillones en escabeche (marinated), mejillones al vapor (steamed), mejillones a la marinera (marinera sauce), and mejillones rellenos (stuffed).